FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/resourcerelationship.md

 Resource Relationship describes the relationship to to the entity defined in Related Resource ID.

-The ResourceRelationship column MUST be present in the billing data when a RelatedResourceID is supplied.
+The ResourceRelationship column MUST be present in the FOCUS data when a RelatedResourceID is supplied.
 This column MUST be of type String, MUST be null when a RelatedResourceID is NOT supplied.
 The ResourceRelationship MUST be one of the allowed values.

 ## Column ID